 Some readers may feel very uncomfortable with this line of reasoning.
 If it makes you feel better, you are free to go on calling Communism an ideology rather than a religion.
 It makes no difference.

 Harari neglects to list the ideology which he enthusiastically (and rather cogently) promotes in chapter 8 of the very same book.
 It is a religion that does not have an agreed-upon name, although it is arguably the most influential religion in the West today.
 Some call it “SJW”ism, or “political correctness” or “the regressive left”.
 I cringe at these names.

 However, SJWism is obviously a religion.
 Like many religions, it uses institutions to control language, control thought, and control sexuality.
 It uses the taking of offense, and excommunication, as weapons.
 It stigmatizes dissent in favor of dogma.
 It favors dissociation from heretics.
 It compels people to espouse silly ideas for the sake of commitment testing.
 For the interests of society (or at least itself), it controls the behavior of people who fail to be independently-minded.

 The similarities to Christianity are even more extensive.
 Political correctness has a notion of original sin, called “privilege,” believed to be inherited from the sins of slavery/ colonialism/ etc., that you must “acknowledge” (the equivalent baptism).
-Furthermore, political correctness adopts a type of egalitarian evangelism.
+Furthermore, political correctness adopts a type of universalism.
 While Christianity believes that everyone has a “soul” and must be “saved,” PC believes that everyone has the ephemeral trait of “equality” and the downtrodden must be “protected.”

 Reading Harari’s passage made me realize “religion” is just a slur you use to refer to ideologies to which you do not subscribe.
 If you subscribe to an ideology, you do not call it a religion, you probably don’t even call it a name; you just call it “the truth”.